Steve Sandell

 Steve Sandell (born June 1940) is an American politician and member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 53B in the eastern Twin Cities metropolitan area.

 Early life, education, and career

 Sandell graduated from University High School.
 He attended Brown University, graduating with a Bachelor of Arts in history, and Stanford University, graduating with a Master of Arts in education and public policy.

 Sandell is a retired teacher, having taught in Saint Paul, Mendota Heights, and Stockholm, Sweden.

 Minnesota House of Representatives

 Sandell was first elected to the Minnesota House of Representatives in 2018, defeating Republican incumbent Kelly Fenton.
 He was reelected in 2020.
+After redistricting his district was redrawn and he declined to seek re-election.